Distil Ennui ® definition… ‘to extract the essence and beauty of life to appease world weariness.’

-These photographic plates are the only existing record of a far bigger conceptual process produced through his dedication to a renaissance studio practice; Perhaps in an effort to exercise a form of control; to relive its tragic baroque beauty.
-To preserve its memory, from ever being able to fade away.
+These photographic plates are the only existing record of a far bigger conceptual process that is produced through his complete dedication to a renaissance studio practice.
+Perhaps it is his effort to exercise a form of control; to relive its tragic baroque beauty; to preserve its memory, from ever being able to fade away.
 These are diary notations of an artist living his life directly through the medium of his canvases of the most painfully intense kind.

-Working with analogue camera equipment and without post production, his dedication to in-camera purity establishes it’s provenance when linked to painstaking preparatory work. ‘
+Working with analogue camera equipment and without post production, his life long dedication to in-camera purity establishes it’s provenance when linked to painstaking preparatory work.

 — Transcript from Russian Television Interview with Alexander James, March 2014 —

 ‘ Technique is really a side issue, though complex you have to ask yourself why I would only want to make work in this way.
-The photography element now seems to be purely a documentary act to capture these interventions, the photograph itself being a way to fix and extend the work; in itself a measure of time.
-I do this to preserve its memory before it fades; to frame its tragic baroque beauty in as pure a form as I can possibly endure.
+By using photography as a purely documentary medium to capture these interventions, the photograph itself becomes a way to fix and extend the work; in itself a measure of time.
+I do this to preserve its memory before it fades in as pure a form as I can possibly endure.

-The only strange thing about my practice is that I only want to produce these kind of pictures, and only this way.
+The only strange thing about my practice is that I only want to produce these kind of works, and only this way.
 It can be done in other ways, but it would not be the same; not at all: through darkroom or digital manipulation of some kind, but this does not appeal to me.
-I have no desire to manipulate anything other than these liquid mechanics; if I used these other methods, tricks would occur to me and I would be able to repeat them endlessly , to me that would be horrific and the pictures no good.
+I have no desire to manipulate anything other than these liquid mechanics; if I used these other methods, tricks would occur to me and I would be able to repeat them endlessly, to me that would be horrific and the pieces no good.